stackforge/fuel-docs/pages/user-guide/config-environment/0900-add-nodes.rst

-The initial screen shows the total number of nodes that have been discovered in your environment and the number of nodes that are unallocated.
+The initial screen shows the total number of nodes that have been discovered in your environment and the number of nodes that are unallocated at the top right.
 Click on the "Add nodes" button to add nodes to your environment: